stijnster/NSString-compareToVersion/README.md

 ```

+The result is NSComparisonResult; either NSOrderedAscending, NSOrderedDescending, NSOrderedSame.

-The function will take all version elements into account and detects version changes more accurate then
+The function will take all version elements into account and detects version changes more accurate then e.g.;

 ```objective-c